What Is Silicone Rubber? Key Properties Explained

 Before we jump into the protective features of silicone rubber for electronics, let’s first understand silicone rubber.
 In minute quantities, it is a synthetic elastomer made from elements, including oxygen, hydrogen, carbon, silicon, etc.

-As for the electrical properties of silicone, you get a great deal.
-For starters, it has excellent resistance to moisture and heat.
+As for the properties of silicone, you get a great deal.
+For starters, it has excellent resistance to heat and moisture.
 Moreover, silicon resists UV radiation and harsh environmental conditions pretty well.
 Even if an application has oils, solvents, or chemicals, silicone can defend electronic devices just fine.

 How Does Silicone Rubber Protect Electrical Devices?